RayDeeUx/DeathScreenTweaks/README.md

 Built-in quotes moderated by CatXus and alk.

-Original mod idea by @goose_jpg from Twitter.
+Original mod idea by [actualkanyewest](https://gdbrowser.com/u/28091796).

 This Geode mod is licensed under LGPLv2, and is unavailable for macOS.